WinitSansare/offlineTracker/README.md

 - Import logs from an Excel file
 - Filter logs and paginate results
 - Visual charts for status distribution and logs per branch
+- Charts always visualize the full data stored in Dexie
 - Optional dark mode toggle
 - Export logs table to PDF
 - Navigation tabs for logs, branches and visualizations